s3alfisc/fwildclusterboot/README.md

 The package is highly experimental and currently does not include any unit tests.

+The following will be added in the future: - support for clustering of higher dimensions - support for multivariate hypotheses - bootstrap distributions other then the rademacher distribution

 ## Installation

 You can install the released version of `fwildclusterboot` from github